 Karl Rauscher was part of the German Air Force, the Luftwaffe.
-Specifically from the so-called Werftabteilung; tasked with repair and scrapping of downed aircraft.
-Before the war he had been a professional photographer
+Specifically from the so-called Werftabteilung; tasked with the repair and scrapping of downed aircraft.
+Before the war, he had been a professional photographer

 These are some photographs he took while in the Netherlands.

 In 1940, Rauscher’s division was stationed for a few months at the Fliegerhorst Schellingwoude, Amsterdam.

 Rauscher and some members of his division are visiting the city of Amsterdam.

 Rauscher and some members of his division are visiting the city of Amsterdam.
 Koningsplein towards the Spui.

 The original caption reads: “Ju88 Absturz Schellinwade, November 1940“